In the ocean of her memories a scene percolated to the surface.

 “Just a rubber bullet?
 Blunt force?
 So, the difference between dead and limping around?”

 “I’m not limping around.
 I’m fine.”
 Gertrude seemed more amused than anything.
-That attitude was really started to rub Elena, who found this all terribly serious, quite the wrong way.
+That attitude was really starting to rub Elena, who found this all terribly serious, quite the wrong way.

 Elena wiped the few tears that had built up in her eyes.
 She sighed deeply.